weirdev/lagern/BackupCore/Notes.md

 Data from a file is split into chunks (called blocks) that average ~4KB.
 For large files that change only a little, this allows only the modified parts to be saved again in the backup.
 The blocks are stored according to their SHA1 hashes.
 A hash index (<destination>/index/hashes) keeps track of which hashes (blocks) we have stored.
 In memory this is a very efficient B+ tree of hashes.
 Now we save each block as <destination>/<block hash>, but this may be done differently later.
 For that reason some extra data (relative path, byte offset, block length) is stored in the hash index.

 Metadata from a file (right now we don't support all NTFS metadata) is stored, along with the metadata of all other files and directories being backed up, in a metadata index (<destination>/index/metadata).
 This index rembebers the original file tree of the backup source.
 The metadata index also contains, for each file, an ordered list of the hashes making up that file.

+Uses ranked list of add/ignore rules
+		Foward slashes only for all systems
+			Allow escaping spaces with \ ?
+		By default, first rule is '*' = include everything in all subdirectories Rules later in the list get higher priority
+		'^'- = ignore rule, otherwise include rule
+		Trailing slash interpreted as /*
+		<path>/* = all files and subdirectories
+		Ex:
+			*    #== /
+			^/pictures
+			/pictures/grandma/  #== /pictures/grandma/*
+			Translates as -> include everything, except /pictures, but do include /picutes/grandma and its children Including a folder assumes including subfolders
+		If files in subfolders not wanted
+			dir/*
+			^dir/*/*